Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 What should I do if my home warranty claim is wrongfully denied?

-Start by reviewing the written denial carefully and gathering any documentation that supports your claim, including maintenance records, home inspection reports, and technician notes.
-File a formal internal appeal with the company, and if that fails, submit a complaint to your state's Attorney General consumer protection office and the BBB.
-In some cases, small claims court or an attorney specializing in consumer protection may be appropriate.
-Understanding how the claims process works from the start can help you build a stronger case.
+Start by reviewing the written denial carefully and gathering documentation that supports your claim, including maintenance records, home inspection reports, and technician notes.
+File a formal internal appeal with the company, and if that fails, submit a complaint to your state Attorney General's consumer protection office and the BBB.
+Our guide on how to appeal a denied home warranty claim explains the full process, and small claims court may also be an option for higher-value disputes.

 How can I tell if a home warranty company is legitimate before buying?

 A legitimate company will provide a full sample contract upfront, have a verifiable business address and state license, and clearly disclose all fees, exclusions, and cancellation terms.
 Check their BBB accreditation status and read reviews across multiple independent platforms.
-Reputable providers are also often members of the Service Contract Industry Council (SCIC) or the National Home Service Contract Association (NHSCA).
+In regulated states like California, you can verify a provider's license through the state Department of Insurance.
 If a company pressures you to sign immediately or refuses to answer basic questions about coverage, treat it as a major red flag.

 Compare Home Warranty Options in Ohio